-The Pinoy Tannin project aims to develop the scientific, technological, social and economic bases to set up a sustainable tannin value chain (including planting, extracting and processing) in the Philippines, and thus contribute to the creation of new revenue possibilities for local communities.
+The Pinoy Tannin project developed the scientific, technological, social and economic bases to set up a sustainable tannin value chain (including planting, extracting and processing) in the Philippines, to contribute to the creation of new revenue possibilities for local communities.

-In the long-term, it is envisaged that the project outcomes will contribute to a transition to sustainable land use in degraded forest landscapes and the creation of new job opportunities among local communities.
+In the long-term, the project outcomes are envisaged to contribute to a sustainable land use transition in degraded forest landscapes and the creation of new job opportunities among local communities.

-The project is being led by the BFH-AHB Institute for Materials and Wood Technology IWH , with BFH-HAFL responsible for coordinating the piloting of tannin plantations and supporting policy dialogues.
-The project is being carried out in close collaboration with Philippine institutions – the Forest Products Research and Development Institute (DOST FPRDI), the Philippine Coconut Authority (PCA), and Visayas State University College of Agriculture and Food Science (VSUCAFS) – in the context of the Swiss Programme for Research on Global Issues for Development (r4d).
+The project was led by the BFH-AHB Institute for Materials and Wood Technology IWH, with BFH-HAFL responsible for coordinating the piloting of tannin plantations and supporting policy dialogues.
+The project was carried out in close collaboration with Philippine institutions – the Forest Products Research and Development Institute (DOST FPRDI), the Philippine Coconut Authority (PCA), and Visayas State University College of Agriculture and Food Science (VSUCAFS) – in the context of the Swiss Programme for Research on Global Issues for Development (r4d).

 Togo intends to participate in a UNFCCC mechanism for reducing greenhouse gas emissions from deforestation and forest degradation (REDD+).
 The World Bank is supporting Togo in its preparation for this REDD+ mechanism, with BFH-HAFL having provided technical assistance for the project since 2013.
 In addition to the general coordination of the process, BFH-HAFL has helped Togo define its REDD+ strategy, implement its first national forest inventory and analyse historical forest cover change and associated changes in forest carbon stocks, which will serve as references for determining future emission reductions to be achieved by implementing the national REDD+ strategy.

-The aim of an original, smaller, project in Armenia, which ran from 2017 to 2020, was to develop labour-market oriented vocational education and training (VET) in the Syunik region in order to improve the livelihoods of farmers involved in the milk and meat value chains.
+The aim of an original, smaller, project in Armenia, which ran from 2017 to 2020, was to develop labour-market-oriented vocational education and training (VET) in the Syunik region in order to improve the livelihoods of farmers involved in milk and meat value chains.

-That project, called “Vocational Education and Training Development in Syunik, Armenia”, focused on developing the capacities of selected VET colleges and strengthening the links between VET schools and private sector to provide competence and activity-oriented practical education.
+That project, called “Vocational Education and Training Development in Syunik, Armenia”, focused on developing the capacities of selected VET colleges and strengthening the links between these institutions and the private sector to provide competence- and activity-oriented practical education.

-BFH-HAFL is supporting Goris State Agricultural College and ANAU Sisian Branch College in developing and implementing the new curriculum for animal health and milk processing specialists, and improving their advisory services.
-In addition to curriculum development, BFH-HAFL experts deliver a series of trainings, that enable local teams to acquire new skills and to learn new methods and tools for providing innovative and market-oriented VET in agriculture.
+BFH-HAFL supported Goris State Agricultural College and ANAU Sisian Branch College in developing and implementing the new curriculum for animal health and milk processing specialists and improving their advisory services.
+In addition to curriculum development, BFH-HAFL experts delivered a series of workshops that enabled local teams to acquire new skills and learn new methods and tools for providing innovative and market-oriented VET in agriculture.